 HTHL | “Here to Help Learning,” a writing program for grades 1-6 |

-HTTA | “History Through the Ages,” timeline figures available in print or on CD. |
+HTTA | “History Through the Ages,” timeline figures available in print or on CD |

-HTTS | “How to Teach Spelling,” published by Educators Publishing Service, a comprehensive spelling curriculum for grades 1-12. |
+HTTS | “How to Teach Spelling,” by Laura Toby Rudginsky, published by Educators Publishing Service, a comprehensive spelling curriculum for grades 1-12, available at retailers such as Rainbow Resource |

 HWT, HWOT | “Handwriting Without Tears“ |